icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 ```

 ## Run `yarprobotinterface`
-In order to get the value to be written in the `XML` file above, `yarprobotinterface` needs to run.
+In order to get the value to be written in the `XML` file above, `yarprobotinterface` needs to be launched.

 !!!info
-    In order to get less messages from the `yarprobotinterface` log it is better to enable the calibration only for the joint that needs to be calibrated.
+    In order to get less messages from the `yarprobotinterface` log, better off enabling the calibration only for the joint that needs to be calibrated.
-    To do that in the correspondant [calibration file](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/calibrators) edit the `CALIB_ORDER` param to contain only the number of the joint you need:
+    To do that in the corresponding [calibration file](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/calibrators), edit the `CALIB_ORDER` param to contain only the number of the joint you need:
     ```xml
                 <param name="CALIB_ORDER"> (0) (1) (2) (3) (4) (5) </param>
     ```

 ## Retrieve the offset from the log messages
-Once `yarprobotinterface` is running check the log messages an look for a `DEBUG` message regarding the joint being under calibration that looks like the one below:
+Once `yarprobotinterface` is running, check the log messages and look for a `DEBUG` message regarding the joint being under calibration as below:

 ```
 [DEBUG]  from BOARD 10.0.1.10 (right_leg-eb10-j0_1), src CAN1, adr 1, time 92s 891m 994u: (code 0x04000002, par16 0x8119 par64 0xffcc0042ffff0079) -> DEBUG: tag02 + .